-Witches, of course.
-Feared and persecuted for centuries, the poor witch is (or was) “believed to accompany the malignant spirits as they traveled the earth” — especially on Halloween — which is why for hundreds of years, people have had their homes (and themselves) blessed by the church in defense.
+Feared and persecuted for centuries, the poor witch was (or is) “believed to accompany the malignant spirits as they traveled the earth” — especially on Halloween — which is why for hundreds of years, people have had their homes (and themselves) blessed by the church in defense.
 Witches are thought to cast dark magic to cause everything from crop failures to infertility and premature death, and so many people look to the clergy to even the playing field.

 Dressing up for the holiday

 - Orange pumpkin for the front stoop: $10 …